jstasiak/stasiak.at/content/rust-sdl-audio.rst

 The problem
 ===========

-At some point naturaly want to modify the data the callback operates on to change the underlying buffer or update the position to, for example, play the same sound twice, with a thousand milisecond delay between its two playbacks.
+At some point you'll want to modify the data the callback operates on to change the underlying buffer or update the position to, for example, play the same sound twice, with a thousand millisecond delay between its two playbacks.
 A naive approach to mutate the callback structure from two contexts will fail (not in the way you'd expect though, in this case – for backwards compatibility Rust 1.38 allows the code to compile, but it'll exhibit undefined behavior and won't work as expected):